Gearank – Music Gear Information for Live Performance or Studio

-A basic looper can't provide the same sound quality, control, and features afforded by stand-alone guitar looper pedals.
-So for live layering of tracks in performances, basic loop functions found on guitar processors and amps won't be enough.
+A basic looper can’t provide the same sound quality, control, and features as stand-alone guitar looper pedals.
+So, essential loop functions found on guitar processors and amps won’t be enough for live layering of tracks in performances.

 Author & Contributors